Who invented the first vacuum cleaner?

 Spangler’s vacuum cleaner was made of a fan, a pillowcase, and a broomstick.
 The fan was powered by an electric motor, and it sucked air through the pillowcase, which trapped the dirt and debris.
 The broomstick was used to hold the fan and the pillowcase together.

-See also How to fix a eureka vacuum cleaner?
+See also How to repair a vacuum cleaner?

 After the triumph of Spangler’s invention, he commenced the production and distribution of his vacuum cleaners.
 Nevertheless, due to the high demand, he struggled to maintain the pace, prompting him to auction his patent to a firm named Hoover.